paketo-buildpacks/rfcs/text/dotnet-core/rfcs/0004-extend-dotnet-sdk.md

 versions to compile correctly.
-This means that our current solution will not resolve this issue for offline buildpack builds but our current buildpack does not cover this use case because we download only 1 corresonding SDK and if it cannot reach out to the internet it cannot download nugget packages that is requires to be backwards compatible.
-I still beleive that this is the simplest solution to a problem that is breaking out buildpack currently.
+This means that our current solution will not resolve this issue for offline buildpack builds but our current buildpack does not cover this use case because we download only 1 corresonding SDK and if it cannot reach out to the internet it cannot download nuget packages that is required to be backwards compatible.
+I still believe that this is the simplest solution to a problem that is breaking the buildpack currently.
 I would, however, like to raise that this is a workflow that should be addressed in the future.